matheus-pereira/elric/website/versioned_docs/version-25.x/TimerMocks.md

 ## Run Pending Timers

 There are also scenarios where you might have a recursive timer -- that is a timer that sets a new timer in its own callback.
-For these, running all the timers would be an endless loop… so something like `jest.runAllTimers()` is not desirable.
-For these cases you might use `jest.runOnlyPendingTimers()`:
+For these, running all the timers would be an endless loop… so something like `elric.runAllTimers()` is not desirable.
+For these cases you might use `elric.runOnlyPendingTimers()`:

 ```javascript title="infiniteTimerGame.js"
 'use strict';